jgarber623/CashCash/README.md

 CashCash('p', '#main'); // select all `<p>`s within an element with the ID of `main`
 ```

-CashCash takes two arguments: a `selector` (a string) and an optional `context` (a string or an `HTMLElement`).
+CashCash accepts two arguments: a `selector` (a string) and an optional `context` (a string or an `HTMLElement`).
 For basic DOM selection, you should be fine passing in any supported CSS selector.
 For more advanced usage, the second `context` argument might prove useful:

 ```js
 var divs = CashCash('div');              // select all `<div>`s on a page